vaemendis/ubooquity-doc/pages/faq.md

 ### Can I use Ubooquity to share my Calibre library ?

 Yes, just share your Calibre library folder.
-Ubooquity will even read and display Calibre-specific informations like rating and series name and we have a [special page for Calibre related tips]({{ site.baseurl }}/pages/calibre-sharing.html).
+Ubooquity will even read and display Calibre-specific informations like rating and series name and we have a [special page for Calibre related tips](calibre-sharing.html).

 ### Some of the information I see in Calibre do not appear in Ubooquity

 You must force Calibre to write information in the epub files containing your books.
-Everything is explained in [the Calibre related tips]({{ site.baseurl }}/pages/calibre-sharing.html).
+Everything is explained in [the Calibre related tips](calibre-sharing.html).

 ### Some of my books appear duplicated in Ubooquity but not in Calibre

 Sometimes Calibre generates extra epub files when a problem occurs during file modification.
-To remove them, follow the procedure described in [the Calibre related tips]({{ site.baseurl }}/pages/calibre-sharing.html).
+To remove them, follow the procedure described in [the Calibre related tips](calibre-sharing.html).

 ### How can I add metadata to my comics so that Ubooquity displays them ?
-Here is a [detailed tutorial]]({{ site.baseurl }}/pages/tutorials/add-metadata-with-comicrack.html) on using ComicRack to update comics matadata. (thanks to _Matthew Sanders_)
+Here is a [detailed tutorial]](tutorials/add-metadata-with-comicrack.html) on using ComicRack to update comics matadata. (thanks to _Matthew Sanders_)

 ### Can I run Ubooquity on a Raspberry Pi ?